chapinhall/empec/README.md

 The CPS data were downloaded interactively from the [IPUMS CPS](https://cps.ipums.org/cps/) (originally "Integrated Public Use Microdata Series") website.
 Annual Supplementary Economic Characteristics (ASEC) data and Basic Monthly Data were pulled for 2019 and all months forward for the current exercise, and for both 2007-2009 for the sake of validating our method using data from throughout the Great Recession.

-Before making selections of variables, it is necessary within Sample Selections to select the "Cross Sectional" option.
-This makes it possible to download the Basic Monthly Files which have a more complex longitudinal structure than the Annual Social and Economic Supplement (ASEC) sample.
-See [this article](https://www.census.gov/topics/population/foreign-born/guidance/cps-guidance/cps-vs-asec.html) for a comparison of the general CPS versus ASEC samples.
-This selection must be made before selecting variables.
-Otherwise the existing selections will be lost.

-The following fields were pulled:

-* HOUSEHOLD
-	- TECHNICAL: YEAR, SERIAL, MONTH, HWTFINL, ASECFLAG
-	- GEOGRAPHIC: STATEFIP, METRO, METAREA, COUNTY
-	- ECONOMIC: HHINCOME, FAMINC
-* PERSON (all included under "CORE")
-	- DEMOGRAPHIC: RELATE, AGE, SEX, RACE, MARST
-	- FAMILY INTERRELATIONSHIP: MOMLOC, MOMLOC2, POPLOC, POPLOC2, SPLOC, FAMUNIT
-	- ETHNICITY/NATIVITY: HISPAN
-	- WORK: EMPSTAT, LABFORCE, OCC, IND, CLASSWKR
-	- EDUCATION: EDUC, SCHLCOLL
-	- TECHNICAL: PERNUM, WTFINL, FAMID
-* PERSON (included under "ANNUAL SOCIAL & ECONOMIC SUPPLEMENT (ASEC)")
-	- INCOME: INCTOT, INCWAGE, INCUNEMP
-	- POVERTY: POVERTY

-Be sure to download the DDI file which has documentation of fields in this pull.
-To do so, click on the "DDI" link, and right-click to "Save As" this file to the "input/" subfolder within the repository.

 ## Poverty Guidelines data

 Poverty Guidelines information is a key determinant of eligibility for child care supports.
 This information is drawn from [this source](https://aspe.hhs.gov/topics/poverty-economic-mobility/poverty-guidelines/prior-hhs-poverty-guidelines-federal-register-references/).